joeltornatore/fibonacci/README.md

 will call the _fibber_ function.
 That's where the actual work is done.

 The fibber function does the following:
-* Prompts for how many Fibionacci numbers to generate.
+* Prompts for how many Fibonacci numbers to generate.
 We make sure you entered a real number (instead of words or random characters) by calling the [_parseInt_](https://www.w3schools.com/jsref/jsref_parseint.asp) function.
 It returns _NaN_ (Not A Number) if you entered text that was not a number.
-In that case, we will generate _default_how_many_ Fibionacci numbers.
+In that case, we will generate _default_how_many_ Fibonacci numbers.
 We also check that you don't ask for too few or too many.
 The minimum you can do is two, and most is 1478.
 Try that many to see what happens!
 * We initialize our _fibs_ list to 0 and 1, the first two in the series.